-Ed Smith Jr. joined the Lynchburg College athletics team as the director of strength and conditioning in July, 2015.
-Now in his third year, Smith oversees all aspects of the strength and conditioning programs for Lynchburg's varsity teams.
+Ed Smith Jr. joined the Lynchburg athletics team as the director of strength and conditioning in July 2015.
+Smith oversees all aspects of the strength and conditioning programs for Lynchburg's varsity teams.

-Smith served as the assistant strength and conditioning coach at Webber International University before coming to Lynchburg.
+Smith served as the assistant strength and conditioning coach at Webber International University in Babson Park, Fla., before coming to Lynchburg.
 He designed, implemented and coordinated the Warriors' year-round strength and conditioning programs for baseball and women’s soccer, and assisted with men’s basketball and football.
 Smith implemented programs for the golf, softball, tennis and cheerleading teams.

-A former graduate assistant at Salisbury University, Smith designed, implemented and coordinated a year-round strength and conditioning program for football, women’s soccer, swimming and volleyball.
+A former graduate assistant at Salisbury University in Salisbury, Md., Smith designed, implemented, and coordinated a year-round strength and conditioning program for the Sea Gulls' football, women’s soccer, swimming and volleyball programs.
 He also assisted student-athletes in progression of quality nutritional, psychological and leadership information.